 The terminology research was conducted in Terminologue, a terminology management system developed by the Gaois team.
 The basic English and Irish terms were recorded there and comprehensive Irish data was added - domains, definitions, examples of usage, sources and grammatical information.
 Irish terms were found primarily in the media, in government publications and in European Union publications.
 Our goal was to give as accurate an insight as possible into the terms being used in written Irish to discuss COVID-19 and its impact.

 This is a descriptive collection rather than a prescriptive one.
 For this reason more than one Irish term is often listed under the same entry.
 The Irish terms have a source listed if they are to be found in one of the major lexical or terminological resources – www.téarma.ie, www.foclóir.ie or iate.europa.eu.
 A usage example is provided for most terms.
 These are real examples and the source is provided as a hyperlink.
 The definitions were written by the Gaois team except where otherwise specified.

-Gaois is grateful to the Terminology Committee at Foras na Gaeilge who are supporting the project and who have approved a number of new terms on our behalf.
+Gaois is grateful to the Terminology Committee at Foras na Gaeilge for supporting the project and approving a number of new terms on our behalf.